 The chlorine in pools can exacerbate eczema and psoriasis, and just plain dry out your skin.
-Protect your skin by moisturizing before plunging into that infinity pool–or skip the pool altogether and head to the beach.
+Protect your skin by moisturizing before plunging into that infinity pool.
+Take it easy in the pool if you’re not certain how chlorine affects your skin.
+Or skip the pool altogether and head to the beach.
 Saltwater is gentler on your skin, and can actually have a mild beneficial effect for those with eczema.

 7Don’t skip the sun protection